LausDaeus/MetaboliteSubstructures/README.md

 ![Alt text](/readme_img/research_context_v2.png?raw=true "Optional Title")

-More details to individual aspects follow in further sections.
+More details to how the algorithms work and the general flow of the application are detailed [here]([a relative link](docs/characteristic_substructure.pdf))

 ## Getting Started